Scandinavian Yacht Charter

 Reaching Scandinavia from the US is easy.
 SAS, Norwegian Air, Icelandair and Finnair fly direct from multiple US cities direct to the capitals of Scandinavia.

 If you’re heading over to our Saltsjöbaden base, then the closest airport is Stockholm Arlanda.
-If you are sailing from Stavanger, fly to Stavanger International Airport Sola.

 Discover Scandinavian charter vacations with Dream Yacht Charters